logjam2/logjam/README.md

   * Logging to text uses replaceable formatters
 * Threadsafe log writing on a background thread - improves performance for logging clients.
 * All internal setup operations are traced to a setup log
-* Best-of-breed efficiency - including minimizing locks and impact on the managed heap
+* Best-of-breed efficiency - including minimizing locks and minimal impact on the managed heap

 Current API integrations: